Natural Rubber Price Trends and Forecast

 According to ANRPC, the global outlook for natural rubber looks positive for the current year.
 The price of natural rubber on the Singapore Commodity Exchange- one of the vital international exchanges for rubber, went from 1.97 USD/kg in January 2022 to 2.03 USD/kg in June 2022.
 The prices peaked in March 2022, averaging 2.12 USD/kg.

-The price trends for the commodity were partially mixed in the Indian Domestic market.
+The price trend for the commodity were partially mixed in the Indian Domestic market.
 Despite the strong market demand, the market suffered from many uncertainties in the form of labour shortages, off-tapping season, adverse climate, surging crude oil prices, and delayed shipment of supplies which aggravated the supply tightness in the following months.
 In March, the futures contract of natural rubber averaged 168.90 INR/kg on Multi Commodity Exchange.

 The contract price of SMR 20 – majorly imported by tyre manufacturers, averaged 129.51 INR/kg, and that of Latex averaged 123.44 INR/kg.
 The futures contract prices (May 2022) of natural rubber averaged 161.69 INR/kg or 13.47 RMB/kg on Shanghai Futures Exchange.
 For Latex, the price averaged 123 INR/kg, and that of RSS4 averaged 171 INR/kg.